rails/rails/guides/source/security.md

 end
 ```

 This will redirect the user to the main action if he tried to access a legacy action.
 The intention was to preserve the URL parameters to the legacy action and pass them to the main action.
-However, it can exploited by an attacker if he includes a host key in the URL:
+However, it can be exploited by an attacker if he includes a host key in the URL:

 ```
 http://www.example.com/site/legacy?param1=xy&param2=23&host=www.attacker.com